arstgr/DNS-solvers/e-spectra/README.md

 #### Postprocessing

-To perform statistical analysis on the resulting data sets, first build the postprocessing component by typing
+To perform statistical analysis on the resulting data sets, first modify the input parameters at the top of `src/postproc-spectra.c`, then build the postprocessing component by typing
 ```
 make postproc-spectra
 ```